During this homebound period, we have had Mums from everywhere begging us to share ways to keep their kids occupied while they have some well-deserved

 wine quiet time.
 Since the Aarons family of kids are blissfully happy (read: bored as), we asked them to help us come up with this list.
 It’s a pearler.

-- If your cubby is looking a little tired (probably like someone you know!), hunt down your old cubby paint tins and get the kids involved to bring her back to life.
+- If your cubby house building is looking a little tired (probably like someone you know!), hunt down your old cubby paint tins and get the kids involved to bring her back to life.

 - Think about changing up the colour scheme on some of your trims or attachments – you’d be surprised at the difference it makes.
 Test a small section first to see how it looks before you go crazy – Fizzy Pink might SOUND great, but it might not be so awesome when you’re looking at it every minute of the day from your home office.